 TGah Editor: Change the paragraph below as follows (#3090):

-This subclause describes the NDP MAC frame body field content in each of NDP MAC frame typesdefined in Table 8-401 (NDP MAC frame Type field values).
+This subclause describes the NDP MAC frame body field content for each of the NDP MAC frame types.
+The type of the NDP MAC frame is indicated in the NDP MAC Frame Type field of the NDP MAC frame body field and its values are defined in Table 8-401 (NDP MAC frame Type field values).